Lesson 3: Servo Motors

 analogWrite() PWM Servo PWM

-Frequency Fixed at 490 Hz or 980 Hz (depending on pin) Fixed at 50 Hz (one pulse every 20ms)
+Frequency 490 Hz or 980 Hz (fast enough to smooth power delivery) 50 Hz (one pulse every 20ms)

-Arduino function analogWrite(pin, 0-255) servo.write(0-180) via the Servo library
+Arduino API analogWrite(pin, 0-255) servo.write(0-180) via the Servo library

 Do not use analogWrite() to control servos!
 The analogWrite() function produces PWM at 490 Hz or 980 Hz—much too fast for servos, which expect 50 Hz.
 Sending the wrong signal can cause erratic behavior or damage.
 Always use the Arduino Servo library, which generates the correct 50 Hz signal for you.